If you are planning to start a family or are already pregnant, be sure to attend to the following things:

 - Contact the wellness office at your university for local resources and to help guide you through the process.

-- Notify the Canadian Medical Protective Agency (CMPA) if you are taking maternity leave and they will pause your coverage while you are away from work.
+- Notify the Canadian Medical Protective Agency (CMPA) if you are taking maternity and/ or parental leave and they will pause your coverage while you are away from work.

 - Apply for Canada’s Employment Insurance (EI) though Service Canada or QPIP (Quebec) once the baby is born, or sooner if you’ve elected to start maternity leave prior to your due date.